SDC-PizzaParty/SDC/notebook/sprints.md

 - Can I run a query on the product table that does something like this:
   - Take the unique values of the category column and put them into another table, with an index that auto increments

+- [x] With getStyleById completed, create a getStylesByProductId method and use it to create the completed getProductById method.
+This will be the completed getter for benchmarking

+- [ ] With getProductById fully completed, deploy to AWS to take benchmarks.
+Also plug it into the front-end